-- · Student Notification System
+- Student Notification System

-- www.tcatmemphis.edu (https://tcatmemphis.edu/)

-- (901) 543-6100
+- www.tcatharriman.edu (/)

-- · Local TV Stations
+- · Local TV stations

-Do not confuse announcements regarding the Tennessee College of Applied Technology Memphis with Community Colleges, Universities, or Public Schools.
+Do not confuse announcements regarding the Tennessee College of Applied Technology Harriman with Community Colleges, Universities, or Public Schools.
 A cancellation of day classes does not mean that night classes will also be canceled, or vice versa.
-Any instructional time, which is lost due to College closures, may be made up at the end of the term in which the closure occurs.
+Any instructional time, which is lost due to College closures, may be made-up at the end of the term in which the closure occurs.
 Generally, the break period between Fall term and Spring term will be used to make up any missed days.